Dave1975-spring/RPNV_Calculator/README.md

 - ["root42"](https://www.youtube.com/@root42) for his very usefull MS-DOS programming tutorials
 - [Liamtoh Resu](https://www.hpmuseum.org/forum/user-13332.html) for the several tests done and bugs highlighted
 - [Albert Chan](https://www.hpmuseum.org/forum/user-9024.html) for his help in understand and correct the DMS<>DD conversion bug
+- [Mike T.](https://github.com/mike632t), I have used the x11-calc HP-10C extensively as a benchmark to test the behavior of my RPNV calculator

 ### WHAT IS IMPLEMENTED: